Head injuries of all kinds can be devastating both for the injured individual and their loved ones.

 A compensation claim brought on your behalf by your team of solicitors will consist of the following:

-You might be able to claim for any financial loss you have experienced as a result of your head injury.
 This part of your compensation claim is known as your special damages.
 It will depend upon the individual circumstances of your case and will include all the financial losses you may have suffered for example medical costs, loss of earnings or the cost of any modifications to your home.

 We’ll talk through the details of your claim over the phone, and then advise further!